 Also, remember that you should be ready to share the images in different variations, such as different sizes and resolutions for each image.
 Such client requirements increase the file size and quantity.

 Email attachments will not work well for large files and high image quality unless you are ready to share dozens of individual files.
-In such cases, you are better off using a file-sharing service that will provide more storage space or create online photo galleries.
+In such cases, you are better off using a file-sharing service or cloud storage service that will provide more storage space or create online photo galleries.

 4. Proofing Capabilities